Kangaroo (video game): Legacy

 In 1984, Kangaroo and Space Ace replaced Pitfall Harry, Frogger, and Donkey Kong Jr. in CBS's Saturday Supercade.
 The cartoon revolves around kangaroos Katy (voiced by Mea Martineau) and Joey (voiced by David Mendenhall) who live in a zoo run by the zookeeper Mr. Friendly (voiced by Arthur Burghardt).
 The series has never been officially released on DVD or VHS.

-The original arcade version was made available on July 16, 2020 as part of Hamster Corporation's Arcade Archives series.
-It was released digitally on Nintendo Switch and PlayStation 4.
+The original arcade version was made available in July 2020 as part of Hamster Corporation's Arcade Archives series, released digitally on Nintendo Switch and PlayStation 4.